About Process Collection Shop Field Notes Contact

 Create

-The finished piece: cabochons, jewelry, or curated rough collections.
-Science, meet wearable art.
+The finished piece: cabochons, jewelry, or curated collections for those who appreciate the craft.

 What We Make